fragaria/karmen-docs/docs/printers.md

 ### Automatic printer discovery

-To simplify device discovery, Karmen can scan for the compatible devices if they are connected to the same network.
-The optional discovery mode is [scanning](https://linux.die.net/man/1/arp-scan) a configured network interface for all devices and tries to call the common HTTP(S) ports to discover a known 3D printer service such as OctoPrint.
+To simplify adding multiple devices, Karmen can scan for the compatible ones if they are connected to the same network.
+The discovery mode will [scan](https://linux.die.net/man/1/arp-scan) a configured network interface for all devices and tries to call the common HTTP(S) ports to discover a compatible 3D printer service such as OctoPrint.
 If it finds one, it adds it automatically to Karmen.
 This feature is only available when running Karmen deployment with [cloud mode](on-premise.md?id=configuration) disabled.